philippta/flyscrape/README.md

 # flyscrape

-flyscrape is a powerful command-line tool designed to streamline the process of efficiently extracting data from websites.
+flyscrape is an elegant scraping tool for efficiently extracting data from websites.
 Whether you're a developer, data analyst, or researcher, flyscrape empowers you to effortlessly gather information from web pages and transform it into structured data.

 ## Features